Jmathis855/Scripts_Week3/README.md

 - `echo $(( 3 * 6 ))`
 - `echo $(( 20 / 3 ))`
 - `echo $(( 20 % 3 ))`
+-       the % is called a modulo, which gives us the remainder. so 9 $ 4 = 1 because 9/4 =2 with a remainder of 1.
+Can be useful to tell if something is a multiple of another value.

 Compare the output of these last two lines?
 What's going on?